 You sell an online course that costs $199.
 You drive 10,000 unique visitors per month to your funnel landing page.
 5% of visitors sign up and enter your sales funnel.

 Of those who enter your sales funnel, a further 10% become students of your course.
 That means you have an Overall Conversion Rate of 5% x 10% = 0.5% for your sales funnel.

 Of the 10,000 unique monthly visitors, 50 sign up.
 Your sales funnel brings you an income of $9,950 per month.

 If the traffic you’re driving to your landing page costs you, on average, $0.25 per visitor, this means you pay $2,500 per month for traffic.
 And Cost Per Acquisition (CPA) for your funnel is $50 ($2,500 cost / 50 acquisitions).

 The funnel in this example performs well.
-It makes sense to spend $50 and then to earn $199 (assuming you have no other large overheads).
-This fictional scenario represents a reasonably good situation to be in for a small online business owner.
+It makes sense to spend $50 and then to earn $199 (assuming you don’t have a large overhead).
+This fictional scenario represents a reasonably good situation for a small online business owner to be in.

-The Marketing Funnel Metrics That Deserve Your Attention
+The 11 Sales Funnel Metrics That Deserve Your Attention

 At the top of your marketing funnel, your prospective customers are becoming aware of you and discovering your content and products/services.

 Important metrics to track at this stage include: